junqilu/GEVALIris/README.md

 ![GEVALIris_workflow.png](readme_images/GEVALIris_workflow.png)

 ### Image processing for 1 image
-All the steps below have been incorporated into 1 big macro where it only requires human users to do 2 things:
+All the steps below have been incorporated into 1 big macro where it only requires human users to do 3 things:
+* Select a tracing mode, either via threshold or done manually
-* Select out background areas by 3 rectangles .
+* Select out background areas by 3 rectangles
 * Depending on the tracing mode...
   * If in threshold mode, adjust the bar for the threshold so the outline of cells can be determined.
-  * If in the tracing mode, manually trace the outline of the cell
+  * If in the manual tracing mode, manually trace the outline of the cell

 #### Better display and slice renaming
 The raw .ims file tends to be very black.
 This part of the code adjusts the contrast on each channel automatically so the image is visible for the human eyes.